ATechAjay/AJ-90-JS/Week 1 (JavaScript Essentials)/Docs/JS_INFO.md

 # Data Types

+- All other types are called “primitive” because their values can contain only a single thing.(be it a string or a number or whatever).

+- But objects are used to store collections of data and more complex entities.

 - Data types A value in JavaScript is always of a certain type.

 - There are 7 basic data types in JavaScript.